yashsinha1611/sfdocs_Build_AI/docs/Integrations/jboss.md

 ### Prerequisites

-Jboss server access log format needs to be modified to capture all metrics from the access logs, which includes following steps
+Jboss server access log format needs to be modified to capture all metrics from the access logs, which includes following steps.

-- Edit the file $JBOSS_HOME/standalone/configuration/standalone.xml
+- Edit the file $JBOSS_HOME/standalone/configuration/standalone.xml or $JBOSS_HOME/domain/configuration/domain.xml in case of domain mode.

 - Set log format in the following section `<host name="default-host" alias="localhost">` by specifying the pattern value to pre-defined “combined” log format or